Salary sacrificing into super is undoubtedly one of the most tax-effective retirement planning strategies.

 You will need to tell the payroll office how much of your wage you would like to salary sacrifice into super each pay period.

-Your employer should already have the name of your super fund and account number, because they will be making the mandatory 10% superannuation guarantee (SG) contributions into your account.
+Your employer should already have the name of your super fund and account number, because they will be making the mandatory 10% employer superannuation guarantee (SG) contributions into your account.
 However, if you have more than one super account, you may choose to have your salary sacrifice contributions directed elsewhere.

 How Much Can You Salary Sacrifice?